-- Conduct two procurement events in 2019, one in the Spring and one in the Fall. - For the 2019-2020 Delivery Year, no change to what was approved in the 2018 Procurement Plan.
-That is, to procure 25% of the forecasted capacity requirements through an RFP administered by the IPA in Spring, 2018, and an additional 25% of the forecasted capacity requirement in the Fall of 2018,151 and procure the remaining balance through the MISO PRA scheduled for April of 2019.
-No additional procurements of capacity for the 2019-2020 Delivery Year will be needed. - For the 2020-2021 and 2021-2022 Delivery Years, the IPA proposes to procure capacity requirements through its two 2019 capacity procurement events, resulting in hedging at the following levels: - At the conclusion of the Spring 2019 procurement event, the resulting cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2020-2021 Delivery Year, the cumulative hedges should be approximately 25% of the capacity requirements. - For the 2021-2022 Delivery Year, the cumulative hedges should be approximately 12.5% of the capacity requirements. - At the conclusion of the Fall 2019 procurement event, the resulting cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2020-2021 Delivery Year, the cumulative hedges should be approximately 50% of the capacity requirements. - For the 2021-2022 Delivery Year, the cumulative hedges should be approximately 25% of the capacity requirements. - Procure the remaining balance of the 2020-2021 Delivery Year capacity requirements through the MISO PRA scheduled for April of 2020.
-No additional procurements of capacity for the 2020-2021 Delivery Year will be needed. - Procure the remaining balance of the 2021-2022 Delivery Year capacity requirements in the MISO PRA and/or additional procurement events to be determined in the 2020 Procurement Plan.
+- Conduct two procurement events in 2020, one in the Spring and one in the Fall. - For the 2020-2021 Delivery Year, no change to what was approved in the 2019 Procurement Plan.
+That is, to procure up to 50% of the forecasted capacity requirements through an RFP administered by the IPA in Fall, 2019, and procure the remaining balance through the MISO PRA scheduled for April of 2020.
+No additional procurements of capacity for the 2020-2021 Delivery Year will be needed. - For the 2021-2022 Delivery Year, up to 25% of the forecasted capacity requirements will be procured through an RFP administered by the IPA in Fall, 2019, as outlined in the 2019 Procurement Plan. - For the 2021-2022 and 2022-2023 Delivery Years, the IPA proposes to procure capacity requirements through its two 2020 capacity procurement events, resulting in hedging at the following levels: - At the conclusion of the Spring 2020 procurement event, the resulting cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2021-2022 Delivery Year, the cumulative hedges should be approximatelyno more than 37.5% of the capacity requirements. - For the 2022-2023 Delivery Year, the cumulative hedges should be approximately no more than 12.5% of the capacity requirements. - At the conclusion of the Fall 2020 procurement event, the resulting cumulative capacity hedges in Ameren Illinois portfolio of Zonal Resource Credits ("ZRCs") should be as follows: - For the 2021-2022 Delivery Year, the cumulative hedges should be approximately no more than 50% of the capacity requirements. - For the 2022-2023 Delivery Year, the cumulative hedges should be approximately no more than 25% of the capacity requirements. - Procure the remaining balance of the 2021-2022 Delivery Year capacity requirements through the MISO PRA scheduled for April of 2021.
+No additional procurements of capacity for the 2020-2021 Delivery Year will be needed. - Procure the remaining balance of the 2022-2023 Delivery Year capacity requirements in the MISO PRA and/or additional procurement events to be determined in the 2021 Procurement Plan.